p4tc-dev/pushback-patches/README.md

  c) Netlink which provides a rich control interface that fits with P4 requirements for CRUD and event publish-subscribe semantics.

-IOW, we dont have to invent new approaches for match-action or control CRUD or event publish-subscribe (and many others).
+IOW, as noted above **TC meets our requirements** and avoids to have to invent new approaches for match-action tables or control CRUD or event publish-subscribe (and many others).

 ## P4TC Overview